dh-atlas/white-book/Whitebook.md

 CLEF’s “Explore” page \[LINK in nota\] is accessible from CLEF’s homepage through the corresponding navigation bar button.

-Users can filter entities in the knowledge graph by type—including research product, person, organization, research project, computer program, and website—by selecting the appropriate tab at the top of the “Explore” page.
+Users can filter entities in the knowledge graph by type—including research product, person, organisation, research project, computer program, and website—by selecting the appropriate tab at the top of the “Explore” page.
 Research products can be further refined by sub-classes.

 Once a type of entity is selected, the “Explore” page displays an alphabetical index and relevant filters.
 Research products, for instance, can be filtered by creator, type, language, and encoding format.